 If you’re considering using a waist trainer, always make sure to get a correct compression fit.
 It should not be too tight.
 When you purchase a waist trainer that is too tight, it can cause some problems, including discomfort, constantly having to adjust it throughout the day, or it may even cause some difficulties while breathing.
 On the other hand, using a waist trainer that’s loose will not shape your body the way you might want it.

 More tips in this post: the best waist trainer for weight loss.

 If you’re looking for the answer to how tight your waist trainer needs to be, then here’s a simple tip.
 Waist trainers have metal wires and contraptions inside the garment.
-If you’re wearing one that is too tight, these metal contraptions will leave marks on your body when you remove the waist trainer.
+If you’re wearing one that is too tight, these metal contraptions will leave marks on your belly fat when you remove the waist trainer.
 This is a sign that your waist trainer is too tight.
-If you’re wearing a waist trainer, it should sit on your waist without causing discomfort or pain.
+If you’re wearing a corset, it should sit on your waist without causing discomfort or pain.

 Table of Content

 - How To Know If Your Waist Trainer Is Too Big?

 - Is My Waist Trainer Too Small?